 In 2017, after an extensive review of current technologies, the New York Metropolitan Transportation Authority (MTA) chose Versilis to supply automated warning gates at two specific locations of the Verrazano-Narrows Bridge.
-A first series of gates is to control the access to a ramp connecting the Bridge Upper Level Deck to its Lower Level Deck.
-A second series of gates is used to increase the efficiency of the repetitive traffic control operations associated with the bridge managed lane operation.
+The first series of gates is used to control the access to a ramp connecting the Bridge Upper Level Deck to its Lower Level Deck.
+The second series of gates is used to increase the efficiency of the repetitive traffic control operations associated with the bridge managed lane operation.

 The Verrazano-Narrows Bridge is a double-decked suspension bridge that connects the New York City boroughs of Staten Island and Brooklyn.
 In 2012, a project to replace the Upper Level Deck was awarded to Tutor Perini.
 The Versilis gate installation was incorporated as part of this contract’s ITS enhancements.